mhazaa/new-portfolio/README.md

 ### npm run start

-Stops and clean project, rebuilds project and restarts a PM2 server at **localhost:3000**, and finally deploys Sanity studio to **https://mhazaa.sanity.studio**
+Stops and cleans project, then rebuilds project and restarts a PM2 server at **localhost:3000**, and lastly deploys Sanity studio to **https://mhazaa.sanity.studio**

 ### npm run start-yaml-test